remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-4/transport-layer.md

 - **Control rate of data transmission** to prevent congestion
 - **Multiplexing and demultiplexing**

+  To be able to handle **multiple TCP connections at the same time**, we need multiplexing.

   Transport layer labels packets with the port number of the application a message is from and the one it is addressed to.
 This allows the layer to multiplex and demultiplex the data.
 TCP and UDP implement these differently.

   ![TCP](./tcp1.png)